Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Fanout_Default - with a query of All.

 • The style used for the fanout vias will follow the applicable Routing Via Style design rule(s).
-Additional track laid down as part of the fanout process from pad to via will follow the applicable Routing Width design rule(s).
+Additional tracks laid down as part of the fanout process from pad to via will follow the applicable Routing Width design rule(s).

 Differential Pairs Routing

-Default Rule: required
+Default Rule: required i

-This rule defines the routing width of each net in a differential pair, and the clearance (or gap) between the nets in that pair.
-Differential pairs are typically routed with specific width-gap settings to deliver the required differential impedance needed for that net-pair.
+This rule defines the routing width of each net in a differential pair and the clearance (or gap) between the nets in that pair.
+Differential pairs are typically routed with specific width-gap settings to deliver the required differential impedance needed for that net pair.

 Learn more about Differential Pair Routing